How to Build an Employee Training Strategy

 Just as it was critical that you planned an effective session, it is similarly important that you determine how well it went.

-You can base the success rate of the training on the following parameters:
+You can base the success rate of the training on the following parameters and metrics:

 - Employees’ reaction to the training: Their feedback regarding the training they just completed will be invaluable.
 You can collect this through an in-person debriefing or a printed or online survey, which can be found on various websites.